 - All the courts started operating in virtual mode throughout the pandemic.

-- In model video conferencing rules of Supreme Court, public viewing of court proceedings through video conferencing has been stated.
+- In model video conferencing rules of the Supreme Court, public viewing of court proceedings through video conferencing has been stated.

 - The apex court had favoured the live streaming of court proceedings in the recent case outlined below.